prativa-97/Mouse-Dynamics/README.md

  ###### 2.When number of classes(users) is 8:
            - GaussianNB:-  83.49355%
-           - GaussianNB wit 5-fold Cross validation:- 67.2%
+           - GaussianNB with 5-fold Cross validation:- 67.2%

  ###### 3.When number of classes(users) is 9:
             - GaussianNB:-  94.75419%
-            - GaussianNB wit 5-fold Cross validation:- 80.674%
+            - GaussianNB with 5-fold Cross validation:- 80.674%

 ## Conclusion:
 We can witness a significant increase in the accuracy when the training dataset is increased.